NextGenSeek/MitoBEAP/README.md

 Check the vignette

 # Example files
-The folder ExampleFiles contains the files that were used in the paper: Development of the Mitochondrial Base Editor Analysis Package (MitoBEAP) by Mutti. et al.
+The folder ExampleFiles contains the files that were used in the paper: Development of the Mitochondrial Base Editor Analysis Package (MitoBEAP) by Mutti et al.

+# Citations
+If you use this tool, please cite: Mutti et al.